 This year’s top companies for accounting internships, placements and insight schemes are…

 When you’re choosing which employer to work for, bear in mind that accountants can be found in FTSE 100 companies and start-ups alike.
-So you might be able to pair your numerical aptitude with a real passion or interest of yours.
+So you might be able to pair your numerical aptitude with a real passion or interest of yours, such as technology.

 KPMG is one of the Big Four, has over 200,000 employees worldwide, and has been around since 1897.
 It is the Blue Whale of the accounting world.